 Christina deRoos is an artist (mixed media, multimedia, performance), curator and arts organizer.
 Her work lies at the intersection of art, activism and personal reflection, and draws from her background in political science (B.A., University of Colorado) and law (J.D. with honors, University of Washington).
 Previously based in New York, Christina co-founded Bushwick Open Studios and Arts in Bushwick, and was the Managing Director of Chez Bushwick, a Brooklyn nonprofit dedicated to the advancement of interdisciplinary art and performance, with a strong focus on experimental dance.
 From 2009 – 2016, Christina was the co-director of Spread Art, an artist-run nonprofit providing residencies to local, national and international artists, and presenting contemporary and experimental work across all disciplines.

-Nicole Peterson is a recent graduate of Oakland University, where she earned her B.A. in Art History and Drawing, and a minor in Graphic Design.
+Nicole Peterson is an artist, designer, crafter, and arts-enthusiast born and raised in metro Detroit.
+She is a graduate of Oakland University, where she earned her B.A. in Art History and Drawing with a minor in Graphic Design.
 She graduated with departmental honors in both majors, and received first place in the research essay category of writing awards for three consecutive years.
-Nicole has presented twice at the Meeting of Minds Undergraduate Research Conference, and has been published in its subsequent journal on each occasion.
-In addition to her role as Program Coordinator at Kresge Arts in Detroit, Nicole is also a freelance graphic designer and a Program Assistant for Culture Lab Detroit.
+Nicole has been involved with Kresge Arts in Detroit since 2014, holding various titles such as Administrative Intern, Program Assistant, and Interim Operations Manager.